Session 1 - Finding your line

 This homework is designed to re-establish strength and integrity in the posterior shoulder girdle.
 The anterior compartment tendsto overpower the posterior muscles.

-This homework should be done 3 times a week for 3 sets of 5.
+This homework should be done 3 times a week for 3 sets of

 Directions:

-Standing with feet slightly staggered, bring your arms out to your side with your palms facing forward.
+with your palms facing forward.
 Next, engage your shoulder blades by squeezing them together.
-As you keep the shoulder blades engaged, slowly bring your hands together in front inch by inch.
+As you keep the shoulder blades engaged, slowly bring your hands together in front inch by

 Then reverse the motion back to arms out at your side.
 It is important to keep the shoulder blades engaged at all times.
 If you feel your shoulder blades wants to separate, move your arms back